HanseYachts AG and sustainability

 100% Green electricity

 As a manufacturing company, HanseYachts AG's business activities have a direct impact on the environment.
-Energy-intensive production methods are used in connection with the manufacture of sailing and motor yachts and catamarans.
+Energy-intensive production methods are used in connection with the manufacture of sailing and motor yachts.
 In accordance with the Group's internal ethics policy, the aim is to ensure that HanseYachts AG's direct activities do not harm the environment.
 As part of its operational environmental management, the Group aims to ensure that its production processes comply with the law and, at the same time, attempts to reduce energy consumption and harmful emissions.
 Since the general energy consumption of production is high despite energy-saving measures, the Group relies on the energy supply of individual locations through green electricity and/or district heating in order to minimize the environmental impact.

 E-MOTION RUDDER DRIVE